GCP BigTable: The NoSQL Powerhouse

 When to use Google BigTable?

-BigTable is great at storing huge volumes of structured data.
-Google uses it in-house to scale into the petabyte range.
-According to the book Cassandra: The Definitive Guide, Google Bigtable is used for major Google services including Gmail, YouTube, Google Analytics, Google Finance, Orkut, Personalized Search, and Google Earth.
-Bigtable runs on top of the Google File System (GFS).
+The prowess of BigTable lies in its ability to handle vast volumes of structured data.
+It’s not just a claim; Google uses it internally to scale its services into the petabyte range.
+As highlighted in the book “Cassandra: The Definitive Guide”, BigTable is the backbone for major Google services, including but not limited to Gmail, YouTube, Google Analytics, Google Finance, Orkut, Personalized Search, and Google Earth.
+It’s built atop the robust Google File System (GFS), ensuring stability and reliability.

-- Storing > 1tb of structured data
+- Storing more than 1 terabyte of structured data.

-- Very high volumes of writes
+- Handling very high volumes of write operations.